crtl-freakssss/FinanceAI/README.md

 ---

 ## 8. License & Security
-- All sensitive credentials, database binaries, virtual environments, and `.env` files are excluded via `.gitignore`.
 - Security headers, CORS configuration, and input validation are active across all endpoints.
 - Distributed under the MIT License.